-- (a) Fellows who are subject to Statute XIV are elected for periods of five or seven years according to the relevant clauses of Statute III. - (b) The date on which the Fellowship of a Fellow who takes family leave under cl.
-17(ii)(g) terminates shall, at the request of that Fellow, be extended for a period no longer than the period of leave. - (c) The Warden and Fellows, on the recommendation of the General Purposes Committee, may at a Stated General Meeting by a simple majority of those present and voting extend the period of Fellowship of a Fellow who has been granted leave to intermit for a specified period for grave and exceptional reasons, such extension being for a period no longer than the period of leave. - (d) The rights and duties of Fellows whose Fellowships are extended in accordance with the terms of cl. (b) above shall, during the period of extension, be those of the class of Fellowship to which the Fellow belongs immediately preceding the period of extension.
-The Warden and Fellows shall establish by By-Law the rights and duties of Fellows during the periods of leave referred to in cl. (c) above. - (vii) Except as provided in sub-clause (viii) below, the College shall regulate by By-Law any normal date of retirement of Fellows and the criteria and procedures for determining extensions to it.
+- (a) Fellows who are subject to Statute XIV are elected for periods of five or seven years according to the relevant clauses of Statute III. - (b) The date on which the Fellowship of a Fellow who takes parental leave under cl.
+17(ii)(g) terminates shall, at the request of that Fellow, be extended for a period no longer than the period of leave. - (c) The Warden and Fellows, on the recommendation of the General Purposes Committee, may at a Stated General Meeting by a simple majority of those present and voting extend the period of Fellowship of a Fellow who has been granted leave to intermit for a specified period for grave and exceptional reasons, such extension being for a period no longer than the period of leave.

+- (d) The rights and duties of Fellows whose Fellowships are extended in accordance with the terms of cl. (b) above shall, during the period of extension, be those of the class of Fellowship to which the Fellow belongs immediately preceding the period of extension.
+The Warden and Fellows shall establish by By-Law the rights and duties of Fellows during the periods of leave referred to in cl. (c) above. - (viii) Except as provided in sub-clause (ix) below the normal date of retirement of Fellows shall be the 30th September next after the Fellow attains the age of sixty-seven years.
+The College shall regulate by By-Law the criteria and procedures for determining extensions to the normal date.